profsmith89/ctps/_sources/chap01.md

 This definition begins by emphasizing one of Jeanette Wing's important characteristics about computational thinking: It is "a way humans solve problems" and it is not about "trying to get humans to think like computers."
 It is *a way* because the definition constrains our creative, problem-solving ability: the problem specification must be amenable to a computational solution and the solution script that we eventually produce must be able to be run on a computer.
 This constraint is something that Alfred Aho emphasizes in his definition of computational thinking.
 In other words, computers and computation are the primary tools we will use in producing a solution to our problem.
 Beyond this constraint, we can use any of the diverse skills we often employ in everyday problem solving, from simple mathematical analyses to complex planning to the understanding of human behavior.
 You can see this if you read through Jeannette Wing's seminal paper on computational thinking and think about what is involved in each of her many examples.

+## Capturing this thinking

-**Capturing our computational thinking.** Creating a sketch of a script using computational thinking is what we want to do, but you are probably still thinking, "This isn't clear.
+Creating a sketch of a script using computational thinking is what we want to do, but you are probably still thinking, "This isn't clear.
 What exactly am I supposed to do?"

 To help, let's return to our imagery of children learning.
 With time and practice, children are able to quickly turn ideas into coherent, grammatically correct statements, but are perfect clarity and correct grammar the most important issues when first learning to talk?
 Do you see parents interrupting their young child every time the child is unclear or makes a grammatical mistake?
 I don't.
 Instead, I see parents encouraging their children to *put words to their ideas*.
 The resulting broken English (or whatever your native tongue) isn't always coherent or grammatically correct, but it is often sufficient to communicate the child's thoughts.